 Why is the BEP needed?

-The FDA recognizes ISO 10993-1, which outlines the need for a BEP, as a consensus standard that manufacturers should follow when assessing medical device biocompatibility.1
+The FDA recognizes ISO 10993-1 and ISO 18562-1, which outline the need for a BEP, as consensus standards that manufacturers should follow when assessing medical device biocompatibility.2

 Who can prepare the Biological Evaluation Plan?

-According to ISO 10993-1, the BEP must be “planned, carried out, and documented by knowledgeable and experienced professionals”.3 Measurlabs can provide the BEP for companies aiming to bring medical devices to market and help with all the necessary biocompatibility tests.
+According to ISO 10993-1, the biological evaluation must be "conducted and reported by competent personnel, capable of making informed decisions based upon scientific data and knowledge of relevant medical devices".4 As an experienced medical device testing provider with a broad network of accredited and GLP-certified partner laboratories, Measurlabs can provide the BEP and all the necessary biocompatibility tests for companies planning to bring medical devices to market.
 After testing has been completed, we can also provide a Biological Evaluation Report (BER) to summarize the findings.

 What information should the BEP include?

-The BEP includes information on the device, its intended uses, target patients, foreseeable risks, and a plan for biocompatibility testing to address these risks.
-Some important details can include:4
+The BEP should include information on the device, its intended uses, target patients, foreseeable risks, and a plan for biocompatibility testing to address these risks.
+Some important details typically include:

 Physical description of the device and its components